 The role and purpose of the learning and development function

-- In more than 40% of organisations L&D is a specialist role within HR, for 20% L&D is part of general HR duties, and for just under 40%activities are split between HR and another area of the business.
+- In more than 40% of organisations, L&D is a specialist role within HR.
+Meanwhile, for 20% L&D is part of general HR duties.
+And for just under 40% activities are split between HR and another area of the business.

-- L&D is ‘extremely aligned’ with business strategy for 25% of organisations.
-In 40% of organisations ‘broadly aligned’.
-6% report ‘not aligned’.
-The main barriers to alignment are a lack of clarity by L&D and a lack of interest by business leaders to involve L&D.
+- Also, L&D is ‘extremely aligned’ with business strategy for 25% of organisations.
+And in 40% of organisations ‘broadly aligned’.
+Meanwhile, 6% report ‘not aligned’.
+And the main barriers to alignment are a lack of clarity by L&D and a lack of interest by business leaders to involve L&D.

 Trends in learning and development

-- In-house methods remain most common and the most popular development methods are on-the-job training, in-house development programmes, coaching by line managers/peers.
-L&D professionals expect these methods to grow.
+- In-house methods remain the most common.
+And the most popular development methods are on-the-job training, in-house development programmes and coaching by line managers/peers.
+And L&D professionals expect these methods to grow.

-- Learning technologies, e.g. E-learning and blended learning, are more common in large organisations, and these are expected to grow.
+- Meanwhile, learning technologies, such as E-learning and blended learning, are more common in large organisations, and they are going to grow.

-- 75% of organisations currently offer coaching & mentoring and an additional 13% plan to introduce this within 12 months.
+- Meanwhile, 75% of organisations currently offer coaching and mentoring, and an additional 13% plan to introduce this within 12 months.
 And most expect to increase their use of coaching.

-- L&D content is developed from scratch in 50% of occasions, 40% is adapted and 10% is user-generated.
+- Interestingly, L&D content is developed from scratch on 50% of occasions, while 40% is adapted, and 10% is user-generated.

-- Approximately 66% of organisations offer training to non-employee groups, e.g. students, clients or volunteers.
+- It turns out, approximately 66% of organisations offer training to non-employee groups, such as students, clients, or volunteers.